steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 ## Semantic Tools

 Five abstractions are the core of Semantic Tools.
 If we had nothing else but these, we would have quite a bit indeed!
-The Big Five make a huge program much more manageable.
+These make a huge program much more manageable.

 * **Language Errors** - Indicate code that violates the rules of the language
 * **Find All References** - See a list of all usages of a field, function, or class